-Known as one of the most renowned abstract expressionist in the history of art, Willem de Kooning has influenced numerous artists during his time and even years after his death.
+Willem de Kooning, known as one of the most renowned abstract expressionist in the history of art, has influenced numerous artists during his time and even years after his death.

 Willem de Kooning was a Dutch American artist who was born in North Rotterdam on April 24, 1904.
 His father was Leendert de Kooning, and his mother was Cornelia Nobel.
 Throughout his childhood, he became closer to his mother after the divorce of his parents.

-Inspired by an artist named Arshile Gorky, he decided to create a series of paintings that featured male subjects.
+Inspired by Arshile Gorky, he decided to create a series of paintings that featured male subjects.
 These artworks included Seated Figure and Two Men Standing.
 Aside from being

-As the years progressed, de Kooning became more and more interested in abstract artworks, which made him among the key personalities in the Abstract Expressionist Movement in the 1940s.
+As the years progressed, de Kooning became more and more interested in abstract artworks, which made him among the key personalities such as Jackson Pollock, Mark Rothko, Barnett Newman, in the Abstract Expressionist Movement in the 1940s.
 By 1948, the artist featured his very first art exhibitions, and most of his artworks included compositions in black and white enamel paintings.
 The exhibit was held in New York, at the Charles Egan Gallery.

 His love for black and white enamels started in 1946, as he barely had enough resources to buy professional artists' pigments.
 Despite that financial concern, he was able to produce fine artworks including Black Friday and Light in August, which included black and white elements.
 As for his other masterpieces entitled Mailbox and Zurich, these were largely white with a hint of black.
 It was also during the late 1940s that he began to paint more complex abstract works.
 These included Attic, Excavation, and Asheville.

 The greatest technique that made de Kooning more popular was his use of complex figures, which introduced a hint of ambiguity.
 In addition, some background figures were observed to overlap some other elements in the painting, which gave them an image as though they were appearing in the foreground.

 Use of Different Subjects